KrishnaNAcharya/KrishnaNAcharya/README.md

 To my juniors reading this: either you crack DSA or DSA will crack you.
 Start now.

-Someone recommend me a good therapist already.
+Someone recommend me atleast 5 good therapists already.
 Why tf did I even write this?

 <br>